This webpage was updated on November 14, 2024

 • Small and Rural Communities: The SB 1 Technical Assistance Program Team acknowledges that small and rural communities are often subject to their own set of climate adaptation challenges, including distance from critical services.
 Additionally, local government agencies in small and rural communities are often constrained on staffing and other capacity, making it challenging for them to respond to funding opportunities and fill planning gaps.

-• Other: This criterion offers an opportunity for applicants to submit their locally-specific barriers to SLR planning, including, but not limited to: Jurisdiction has not completed a SLR vulnerability assessment or an adaptation strategy.
+• Other: This criterion offers an opportunity for applicants to submit their locally-specific barriers to SLR planning, including, but not limited to: Jurisdiction has not completed an SLR vulnerability assessment or an adaptation strategy.

 For more information on selection criteria and eligibility, please refer to the Criteria Explanation (PDF)